-How to treat Blisters
+How To Treat Blisters

 Published: August 23, 2019

 More often than not, blisters will resolve on their own with time.
 Although it is tempting to pop and peel them, try to leave them alone.
 The roof of a blister helps to protect your skin from infection and removing it prematurely results in a wound.
 If you leave them alone, you will find that as new skin grows underneath it, the fluid inside the blister with reabsorb into the skin and the roof of the blister will dry and peel off naturally.
-While the blister is fresh, wear shoes that reduce pressure in the area of concern or avoid the shoes that caused them in the first place.
-In addition, covering it with a band-aid or gauze will provide added protection.
+Furthermore, the following will help you deal with the blister:

 Book an appointment

 You do not need a referral to become a patient at our foot clinic.
 Schedule an appointment by using the Appointment Request form below or contact the clinic at 416-769-FEET(3338).